Best Practice Order Picking App: A Step-by-Step Guide

 8. Alert the picker if they have scanned a product twice

 Mistakes happen.
 Here the picker has forgotten they have already scanned the item.
-Fortunately, the app recognizes the error and notifies the picker the previously scanned item should be placed in a bin.
+Fortunately, the order picking app recognizes the error and notifies the picker that the previously scanned item should be placed in a bin.

 9. Options for unavailable products